elasticdotventures/Blender-openSCAD/README.md

 *   multimatrix
 *   ...

-## The BlenderSCAD Panel
+## The BlendSCAD Panel

 This is currently the most active area of my development - subject to change ;-) I wanted to have some interactivity to try some additional operators and tweaks easily.
 As this is a really simple to do in Blender, I've defined a panel.
 This is how the first version looked like:

 ![](imgs/Panel.png)

-It mainly reuses some code I've written for the BlenderSCAD enhancements.
+It mainly reuses some code I've written for the BlendSCAD enhancements.
 A very handy thing are the multi-object boolean operations: 3 clicks to have a cube, a cylinder and a sphere on the screen, a couple of clicks to align them, selecting several objects (Shift+Right Mouse), then just hit one of the Boolean buttons.
 Behind the scenes, it will create the required modifiers and apply them.
 A great productivity gain, I would say.
 Give it a try.
 Almost as convenient as Tinkercad (Group and Hole and Undo/Ungroup) still to be done.
 The object cleanup (using limited dissolve) really cleans up most resulting geometry.

 In general, most operations will be applied to the set of selected objects.